Site Tools

 We made changes (on 13 April 2022) intended to reduce the likelihood of our emails being regarded as spam.
 Please let me know (with a copy of the email) if anything from the SABG (with the SABG’s Lachenalia logo, rather than from an individual member) ends up in your Spam or Junk email folder.
 Thank you.

-Directions to the meeting hall.
-The doors will open at 10.00, and the meeting will close at about 14.30.
-SABG members, their guests and visitors are welcome.
-Admission is £3.00 and parking is free.
+The provisional timetable is: The doors will open at 10.00, and the meeting will close at about 15.00.
+SABG and NAAS members, their guests and visitors are welcome.
+There will be a small admission charge.
+Parking is free.

 → Read more...